tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 When the data reaches the final relay on its path, known as the ```Exit Node```, the last layer of encryption is removed and the data is sent to its final destination.

-Each relay only decrypts enough data to learn the location of the previous and next relays.
+Each relay only can decrypt enough data to learn the location of the previous and next relay.
 Since each path is randomly generated and the relays do not keep records, it is nearly impossible for your activity to be traced back to you through Tor’s complex network.
 Refer to [[5]] for more detailed information.